cboychinedu/A-simple-car-website/README.md

 ## Design
 <ul>
 <li> Signup Page </li> <br>
-* This is the mobile page section for users to login and update or upload the type of car they want to sell or display.
+* This is the mobile page section which allows users to login, update and upload the type and model of the car they want to sell or display.
 </ul>
 <img src="Docs/design/register.jpg" height="600px" width="300px"> <br> <br> <br>